Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 – ‘Axis of the willing’ –

-Italy’s rejection of the migrants has again highlighted the glaring differences between European Union member states over how to the issue of asylum seekers.
+European Union member states are divided over how to deal with asylum seekers.

-Austrian Chancellor Sebastian Kurz hailed Wednesday an “axis of the willing” between the hardline interior ministers of Austria, Germany and Italy to combat illegal immigration into the EU.
+Austrian Chancellor Sebastian Kurz on Wednesday hailed cooperation between the hardline interior ministers of Austria, Germany and Italy on the issue.

-“I am happy about the good cooperation that we want to develop between Rome, Vienna and Berlin — I think it marks very sensible cooperation that will contribute to reducing illegal migration to Europe,” said Kurz, whose country assumes the EU’s rotating presidency on July 1.
+“I think it marks very sensible cooperation that will contribute to reducing illegal migration to Europe,” said Kurz, whose country assumes the EU’s rotating presidency on July 1.

 “We believe an axis of the willing is needed to fight illegal migration.”